 Quick summary so far : after the application answers the phone, greets the caller and adds him in a conference room called testconference, the application will make a call to our second application, conferenceLeg, and have it dial our second party and add him into the same room.

 If you prepared another URL for another party to be added to the conference room, just add another External Service action exactly the same way.
+You can add as many as you want, each with their own External Service action.

 Save your application.